addyosmani/backbone-fundamentals/chapters/12-qunit.md

 ## Asynchronous code

-As with Jasmine, the effort required to run synchronous tests with QUnit is fairly straight-forward.
-That said, what about tests that require asynchronous callbacks (such as expensive processes, Ajax requests and so on)?
-When we're dealing with asynchronous code, rather than letting QUnit control when the next test runs, we can inform that we need it to stop running and wait until it's okay to continue once again.
+As with Jasmine, the effort required to run synchronous tests with QUnit is fairly minimal.
+That said, what about tests that require asynchronous callbacks (such as expensive processes, Ajax requests, and so on)?
+When we're dealing with asynchronous code, rather than letting QUnit control when the next test runs, we can tell it that we need it to stop running and wait until it's okay to continue once again.

 Remember: running asynchronous code without any special considerations can cause incorrect assertions to appear in other tests, so we want to make sure we get it right.